-Each year in October, hundreds of nuns from about 8 nunneries in India and Nepal gather for a month-long intensive training session in Tibetan Buddhist debate.
+Each year in late October, hundreds of nuns from about nine nunneries in India and Nepal gather for a month-long intensive training session in Tibetan Buddhist debate.

 It is one of our greatest wishes to make this annual educational opportunity sustainable for years to come.
-2019 is the 25th annual inter-nunnery debate called the Jang Gonchoe and this year you can help to make that dream come true.
-Please help intensive training for nuns in debate sustainable by donating to the Jang Gonchoe Endowment Fund.
+Please help make intensive training for nuns in debate sustainable by donating to the Jang Gonchoe Endowment Fund.

 Until the 1990s, Tibetan Buddhist nuns were not included in this form and level of education.
 The Tibetan Nuns Project has worked hard to open up this opportunity for the nuns and make debate a core part of the nuns’ education.